HaochenWang1243/haochenwang1243.github.io/articles/dtfs and dft.md

-## 🧮 Linear Algebra Perspective of the Discrete-Time Fourier Series (DTFS)
+## 🧮 Linear Algebra Perspective of the Discrete-Time Fourier Series (DTFS) and Discrete Fourier Transform (DFT)

 ### 1. Setup